 As you can still camp until October, you can be outside viewing them from the comfort of your campsite, or RV!

-In Banff you can visit Park Distillery or Grizzly Paw, Canmore Brewery in Canmore (about 20 minute drive from National Park).
+In Banff, you can visit Park Distillery or Grizzly Paw, Canmore Brewery in Canmore (about a 20-minute drive from National Park).

 5 Tips for Photographing Fall in Banff National Park

 Autumn in Banff National Park is a photographer’s dream.
-The colours are incredible, the light is beautiful, and the scenery is breathtaking.
+The colors are incredible, the light is beautiful, and the scenery is breathtaking.